Synergy Disc

 What is Clinical Research?

-Clinical research is the process used to collect safety and effectiveness data for new medical devices.
+Clinical research is the process used to collect safety and effectiveness data on new or existing medical devices.
 There are several steps of approval before a device can be sold in the commercial marketplace in the United States.
 The first step in device development begins with extensive laboratory research; if the laboratory research is successful, then the scientists send their data in to the FDA (Food and Drug Administration) for approval to continue testing and studying the device in humans.

 When a clinical trial (or sometimes called a clinical study) is approved by FDA, testing can begin in humans.
-For medical device trials, there may be a smaller feasibility study phase followed by a larger, pivotal study in which many people use the device and data are collected.
+For medical device trials, there may be a smaller feasibility study phase followed by a larger, pivotal trial in which many people use the device and data are collected.
 At the end of the trial, the data are analyzed and submitted to FDA for approval.
 Once approved by FDA, the device can be sold on the commercial market in the United States.

 Every clinical trial has a study protocol that must be followed.
 This protocol outlines how each doctor, or clinical research scientist, will conduct the trial and includes the eligibility criteria for patient selection.
 By using standardized eligibility criteria (inclusion and exclusion criteria), the clinical researcher scientists can better understand the results.